Our team

 Derrick Okine

-MS2 at UCLA
+MS3 at UCLA

-Derrick Okine is a second-year Medical Student at the David Geffen School of Medicine at UCLA.
+Derrick Okine is a third-year Medical Student at the David Geffen School of Medicine at UCLA.
 He graduated from Grinnell College where he received a bachelor’s degree in psychology with a concentration in Neuroscience.
 Since then, he’s pursued his interest in Neurology through Stroke and Parkinson’s research at the University of Iowa and National Institutes of Health.
 Derrick hopes that through his research, he will be able to reach those underserved in the area of Neurology.
 Outside of school and research, he enjoys playing badminton and pickleball.

 Angie Roman Ramirez